cyclus/cycamore/INSTALL.rst

 ******************************
 .. website_include_start

-Before going further on the installation procedure be sure you have installed all the required dependencies listed above.
+Before going further with the installation procedure, be sure you have installed all the required dependencies listed above.